MatthewJDavis/matthewjdavis.github.io/_posts/2019-02-26-okta-ad-agent-permissions.md

 author: Matthew Davis
 date: 2019-02-26
 toc: true
-excerpt: User PowerShell and dsacls to update the OU permission for the Okta Active Directory agent.
+excerpt: User PowerShell and dsacls to update the OU permissions for the Okta Active Directory agent.
 categories:
     - PowerShell
 tags: